microsoft/winfile/README.md

 The Windows File Manager lives again and runs on all currently supported version of Windows, including Windows 10.
 I welcome your thoughts, comments and suggestions.
-There are two versions of the source code in two branches:
+There are two primary versions of the source code in the master branch:

-1. original_plus: contains the source for WinFile as of Windows NT4 with minimal changes so that it compiles with Visual Studio and runs on current Windows.
+1. original_plus tag: refers to the source for WinFile as of Windows NT4 with minimal changes so that it compiles with Visual Studio and runs on current Windows.

-2. master: contains my personal changes / additions to WinFile.
+2. current master: contains my personal changes / additions to WinFile.

 I will consider bugs fixes and suggestions for minor changes to the master branch.
 Feel free to create a pull request or post issues as you see fit.

-I will not be changing the original_plus branch nor creating other branches for other purposes.
+I will not be changing the original_plus sources nor creating other branches for other purposes.
 You are welcome do that on your own.

 ## History